Find out from10 tips given by our coach Gediminas Grinius. You can easily follow them before any ultra race.

 Power hike – you will have to power hike certain stages of the UTMB course.
 There is absolutely nothing wrong with this.
 Believe me, even the best of the best sometimes hike.
 There are benefits to hiking versus running during sections of the UTMB – it uses less energy, provides a slight rest, makes the best time for nutrition intake and uses different muscles so taking some of the strain off already overused running muscles.
 Be warned, however, after a long hike it is really tough to switch back to running.
 The temptation is to carry on hiking.
 Switching gears between the two is crucial and should definitely be practiced before the race.

 Experience – read race reviews, register for trail running camps and speak with other trail runners who have already taken part in the UTMB.
 If you don’t know them personally, don’t worry, just make the approach and you will find many runners more than happy to share their experiences, be that in person or via social media.
-Don’t be shy – just ask!
+Don’t be shy – just ask! - Become a tech geek!

 Reading kit reviews is important, but choosing and taking the proper gear into the battle is a must.